douglas86/ci-pp5-property-react/README.md

 ##### Solution?

-- I have added login to only send a request is there is a refresh-token in the Cookie store
+- I have added login to only send a request if there is a refresh-token in the Cookie store

 ![cookie_store.png](src/assets/docs/bugs/cookie_store.png)